stqqrm/bex.vim/README.md

 let g:bex_header_at_bottom = 1
 ```

-To change theme for true color you can set these global variables if termguicolors is set, it defaults to whatever ANSI colors are already set, if notermguicolors is set, it uses cterm colors, and 8 color mode with bold is set if t_Co < 16.
+To change theme for 24-bit true color you can set these global variables if termguicolors is set, else it defaults to whatever ANSI colors are already set, if notermguicolors is set, it uses cterm colors, and 8 color mode with bold is used if &t_Co < 16.
 ```vim
 let g:bex_gui_black      = '#000000'
 let g:bex_gui_red        = '#AA0000'